 Six principles guide the practice of naturopathic medicine:

-Primum non nocere (First do no harm) – Naturopathic physicians utilize methods and substances that are least likely to cause side effects, while still being efficacious.
-Naturopathic physicians avoid the suppression of symptoms, instead helping patients to achieve freedom from symptoms.
+Primum non nocere (First do no harm) – Naturopathic doctors use treatments that are least likely to cause side effects, while still being efficacious.
+Naturopathic doctors avoid suppressing of symptoms, instead helping patients to regain health.

-Vis medicatrix naturae (The healing power of nature) – Naturopathic physicians believe that when people are given the nutrients and skills they need, their bodies have an immense ability to heal themselves.
-Naturopathic physicians treat disease by removing obstacles to the health, and by using substances and methods which support the body’s ability to bring itself back into balance.
+Vis medicatrix naturae (The healing power of nature) – Naturopathic doctors know that when people are given the nutrients and skills they need, their bodies have an immense ability to heal themselves.
+Naturopathic doctors treat disease by removing obstacles to the health, and by using substances to help the body bring itself back into balance.

-Tolle causam (Treat the cause) – Naturopathic physicians always seek to treat the underlying causes of illness, rather than just suppressing symptoms.
-Naturopathic physicians help patients achieve health, rather than managed illness.
+Tolle causam (Treat the cause) – Naturopathic doctors always seek to treat the underlying causes of illness, rather than just suppressing symptoms.
+Naturopathic doctors help patients achieve health, rather than managed illness.

-Tolle totum (Treat the whole) – When treating illness, naturopathic physicians always look at the whole person, physically, mentally, emotionally, and spiritually.
-Naturopathic physicians never look at health problems as isolated, and always recommend treatments that promote health in all areas of a patient’s life.
+Tolle totum (Treat the whole) – When treating illness, naturopathic doctors always look at the whole person: physically, mentally, emotionally, and spiritually.
+Naturopathic doctors never look at health problems as isolated, and recommend treatments that promote health in all areas of life.

-Docere (Doctor as teacher) – Naturopathic physicians recognize that the original meaning of ‘doctor’ was ‘teacher’, and take that to heart.
-In our work with patients, we strive to teach them about their health, about the cause of their illness, and how to become self-reliant custodians of their own health.
+Docere (Doctor as teacher) – Naturopathic doctors recognize that the true meaning of ‘doctor’ is ‘teacher’.
+In my work with patients, I strive to teach them about their health, about the cause of their illness, and how to become self-reliant custodians of their own health.